 Berlin Recycling (BSR): For electronics or anything else in Berlin, look for the nearest recycling BSR center.

 When you bring your electronic waste to BSR, the company will first check to see if the device can be repaired or refurbished.
 If it can, the device will be given a second life, either by being sold as a refurbished product or donated to charity.
-If the device cannot be repaired, it will be disassembled and the individual components will be recycled.
+If the device cannot be repaired, it will be disassembled, and the individual components will be recycled.